geekofalltrades/data-structures/README.md

 Implements the merge sort algorithm as merge_sort.
 This function does not sort in place, instead returning a sorted copy of the list originally passed in.
+######quicksort
+Implements the quicksort algorithm as quicksort.
+This function does not sort in place.